yongding422/Visuability/README.md

 * Turn on Developer Mode

-* click on the Load unpack
+* Click on the Load unpack

-* go to project folder visuality and upload build
+* Go to project folder visuality and select the build folder

 ## Technologies